skiimcdogg/Nest-project/README.md

 # Welcome to Magic App

 Welcome to Magic App, a comprehensive application thoughtfully built with a powerful tech stack: NestJS, React, TypeScript, and SQL.
 This project was developed as a personal journey to deepen my understanding and proficiency in TypeScript while also exploring and learning the ins and outs of NestJS.
+One of my goals here is to adhere to best practices by following, for example, the SOLID or BEM principles.

 <img src="https://nestjs.com/img/logo-small.svg" width="100" alt="NestJS Logo" /> <img src="https://upload.wikimedia.org/wikipedia/commons/a/a7/React-icon.svg" width="100" alt="React Logo" /> <img src="https://upload.wikimedia.org/wikipedia/commons/4/4c/Typescript_logo_2020.svg" width="100" alt="TypeScript Logo" /> <img src="https://upload.wikimedia.org/wikipedia/commons/8/87/Sql_data_base_with_logo.png" width="100" alt="SQL Logo" />